-Huge resolution, high-speed shooting, 4K video... what's not to like?
+Huge resolution, high-speed shooting, 4K video... it's a brilliant camera

 Type: Mirrorless | Sensor: Full frame CMOS | Megapixels: 45.7MP | Monitor: EVF, 3,690k dots, 100% coverage | Continuous shooting speed: 9fps | Viewfinder: EVF | Max video resolution: 4K UHD at 30p | User level: Professional

 The Z 7 was the first of Nikon's Z-series cameras to hit the market, and it made an instant impression.
 Even though it was the first model, Nikon seemed to have made a near-perfect camera right at the start.
 The Z 7 combines an ultra-high-resolution 45.7-megapixel sensor with a 493-point hybrid autofocus system and the ability to capture images at up to 9 frames per second and without needing an add-on battery grip.
 There has been some controversy.
-Both the Z 6 and Z 7 use a single XQD memory card slot – it is not a common format, so most users would need to invest in some new memory cards.
+Both the Z 6 and Z 7 use a single XQD memory card slot.
+This is an uncommon format, but Nikon has now released firmware updates which make the Z 6 and Z 7 XQD slots compatible with the next big thing in high-performance storage – CFexpress memory cards.
 We really rate the Nikon Z 6 for affordability, video and all-round performance, but it's a close-run thing, and if ultimate resolution is high on your list of priorities, then the Z 7 is the obvious choice.

 Read more: Nikon Z7 review